dinesh-gamage/react-scoped-css-loader/README.md

 ## How this works
+In simple terms `react-scoped-css-loader` identifies the valid classNames and append a hash value generated based on the configurations (check the configuration section for more details).

-`react-scoped-css-loader` will generate a hash value based on the file path (Ex: `./index`) and append that hash at the end of the class name.
+Basic configuration will generate a hash value based on the file path (Ex: `./index`) and append that hash at the end of the class name.
 Ex: `container-816e6e0ba3`

-So if you are sharing your components across multiple projects/applications hash value could be the same if the file paths are same.
-Project A can have a index.tsx and Project B can have a index.tsx, so the hash will be same. to avoid colitions we can pass a unique key as a configuration.
-Please check the configurations section.
+If you want to share your component across multiple projects you can pass a `salt`(a unique string) and generate a unique hash value.

 ## Configurations
+There are three configuration options. values for these options must be same for the both loaders.

-`react-scoped-css-loader`  allows you to configure a `salt` - a unique key (can be any string values. make sure to use different salt in different projects)
+1. `salt` - a unique string - If you want to share your components across multiple projects make sure to pass a different salt for each project

-Make sure that you pass the same `salt` value to both loader
+2. `useGlobalHash` - accepts boolean value - default is false - if the value is true, you must pass a `salt`.
+When this option is enabled it will use the given salt to generate the hash (file path will not be used here). you will have a one global hash for the entire project
+3. `exclude` - a list (array) of class name prefixes. if not provided library will use `app` as default value.
+This option will exclude class names that are prefixed with the given prefixes from appending the hash value.

 ```